Custom Dashboards using a 3-tier Architecture

 Most BI tools look very good out-of-the-box but you’re somewhat constricted to what you can do with them if creativity is your second nature and your users need a lot of customization.
 If you checked any of those two boxes, a custom dashboard is probably what you need to settle on, specifically, a three-tier architecture.

 Three-tier architecture is a client-server software architecture pattern in which the user interface (presentation), functional process logic (“business rules”), computer data storage and data access are developed and maintained as independent modules, most often on separate platforms.
 [Wikipedia].

 If we re-visit our car analogy, this would mean your car’s specifications are well known and third-party vendors can provide you parts as long as they match those specifications.
 Your headlamps have an industry-standard connector cable and you can easily buy brighter headlamps as long as they match the dimensions and the connection specification.

-In a three-tier architecture, communication between the front-end (also referred as presentation layer) and your back-end (which has your business rules) takes place over API endpoints.
-Your front-end sends a request to an API end-point (GET or POST) and the endpoint typically sends you a response in data-interchange formats like JSON, XML, SAML etc. As long as the structure of this response (like the specifications of the headlamp bulb in our car analogy) is consistent with what your front-end is expecting, your front-end is abstracted from what technology or business logic your back-end is using.
+In a three-tier architecture, communication between the front end (also referred to as the presentation layer) and your back end (which has your business rules) takes place over API endpoints.
+Your front end sends a request to an API end-point (GET or POST) and the endpoint typically sends you a response in data-interchange formats like JSON, XML, SAML etc. As long as the structure of this response (like the specifications of the headlamp bulb in our car analogy) is consistent with what your front end is expecting, your front end is abstracted from what technology or business logic your back end is using.